Yann Piat

 Yann Annabelle Piat (née Marie; 12 June 1949 – 25 February 1994) was a French politician.
-She served in the National Assembly from 1986 to 1994, first with the extreme right party National Front, then with the centrist party Union for French Democracy.
-She was assassinated in 1994.
+She served in the National Assembly from 1986 to 1994, first with the far right party National Front, then with the centrist party Union for French Democracy.
+She was assassinated on 25 February 1994.

 Early life

-Yann Piat was born on June 12, 1949, in Saigon, French Indochina.
+Yann Piat was born on June 12, 1949, in Saigon, French Cochinchina.

 Career

 Piat started her career as an activist for the National Front.

-Piat later joined the Union for French Democracy.
+She later joined the Union for French Democracy.
 She served as a member of the National Assembly from 1993 to 1994.
 She was opposed to the expansion of the Toulon–Hyères Airport.

-Death and legacy
+Assassination

-She was gunned down by Lucien Ferri, while driving home in Hyères on February 25, 1994.
+Pair was gunned down by Lucien Ferri, while driving home in Hyères on February 25, 1994.

+Legacy

 In 2008, the Rue Yann-Piat in Hyères was named in her honour.

 In 2012, a TV film directed by Antoine de Caunes and starring Karin Viard as Piat, entitled Yann Piat, chronique d'un assassinat was released on Canal +.